Take a Stand Against Business Fraud - How Our Law Firm Helps

 Businesses of all types face inherent risks of financial loss due to fraud.
 Often, those risks come from within an organization and involve its own employees.
 As statistics show, an overwhelming percentage of fraudulent activity can be traced to a company’s employees, including executives and others who have access to finances and an ability to alter transactions.
 This being the case, it becomes critical for companies to take a firm stand when their business is subjected to fraud.

-Hendershot, Cannon & Hisey, P.C. is an industry leader in business law with a verifiable record of success protecting the rights and interests of businesses in litigation involving fraud.
+Hendershot, Cowart & Hisey, P.C. is an industry leader in business law with a verifiable record of success protecting the rights and interests of businesses in litigation involving fraud.
 Through zealous representation and an aggressive pursuit of the facts, our Houston business lawyers work diligently to expose deception, lies, and trickery in all its forms, and guide our clients through the pathways required for a recovery of their damages.

 Examples of Fraud